Alyfish/ITGS/README.md

 ### Hello!
-I'm Aly Jassani an aspiring back end dev
+I'm Aly Jassani an aspiring backend developer -> This is my personal repository with my personal projects!